Harry73/Pacman/README.md

+# Pacman
-# Pacman, created in Visual Basic
+Coded in Visual Basic